ioskit/ioskit.github.io/_features/Properties.md

 ## Read-Only Computed Properties

-A computed property with a getter but no setter is known as a read-only computed property.
+A computed property with a getter but no setter is known as a __read-only computed property__.
 A read-only computed property always returns a value, and can be accessed through dot syntax, but cannot be set to a different value.

 ```